Policies / ProceduresUpdatedThursday February 14, 2019 byBrian Boisson.

-All players trying out for a Travel Team will be required to pay a $300.00 Registration/Tryout fee.
-There is a $150.00 refundable fee out of the $300.00 which needs to be presented to Lynn Youth Hockey in writing.
+All players trying out for a Travel Team will be required to pay a $100.00 Registration/Tryout fee.
 Players that have past due tuition balances from the prior season will not be allowed to try out until outstanding balances have been paid in full or satisfactory payment arrangements have been made with the association’s Treasurer.

 Registration/Tryout and Rostering fees must be paid in full, when due, for each participant, regardless of whether a multiple player discount may ultimately apply.
 Multiple player discounts will be reflected on a player’s outstanding balance after October 1st, the date by which the program is required to submit all Travel Team rosters to Massachusetts Hockey.
 In addition, late registrations will be subject to a $50 late fee.

 * Note that the “Balance Due” may vary from Level to Level